MetaBarj0/trinitycore-in-docker/README.md

 Be sure environment variables are set in your `Makefile.env` file.
 This specific message error is here to say that you did not specify a valid path to the `World of Warcraft Wrath of the Lich king` game client.
-Be sure environment variables are set in your `Makefile..maintainer.env` file.
+Be sure environment variables are set in your `Makefile.maintainer.env` file.
 Default values should do the job if you begin to work with this repo.
 If you think you screwed up (like me sometimes) with variables, just delete the `Makefile.maintainer.env` file and issue the `make prepare` command to